Humans-Machines/styleguide/html-css-sass/README.md

 - Hide duplicate responsive content from screen-readers (eg. hide a desktop menu if there is a mobile menu as well)
 - Make heavy and wise use of aria-attributes
 - Avoid Assumptions

-Accessibility affects all users, not just those with stereotypical disabilities.
-Accepting this means realizing accessibility is about building for stress cases, such as:

-- Old age
-- Chronic medical conditions like arthritis
-- Being outside with a heavy sun glare
-- Cognitive impairment from medication or lack of sleep
-- Needing to use a site with different devices
-- Shaky WiFi that affects asset loading
-- Running from the thing that escaped your floorboards

-Think about it!

 ## General Formatting Rules